bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 - 4 hidden layers of size 512 hidden units per layer.
 - 120 output units corresponding to the phoneme states
-- input context window of 23 frames, which means the input to the network for a given frame is the current frame plus 11 frames in the past and 11 frames in the future
+- Input context window of 23 frames, which means the input to the network for a given frame is the current frame plus 11 frames in the past and 11 frames in the future
-- minibatch size of 256
+- Minibatch size of 256
 - Learning is performed with Momentum SGD with a learning rate of 1e-04 per sample with momentum as a time constant of 2500
 - One epoch is defined as a complete pass of the training data and training will run for 100 epochs